tensorflow/docs/site/en/install/pip.md

     Then, install TensorFlow with pip.

-    Note: Do not install with conda.
-It may not have the latest stable version.
-It's recommended to use pip since TensorFlow is only officially released to PyPI.
+    Note: Do not install TensorFlow with conda.
+It may not have the latest stable version. pip is recommended since TensorFlow is only officially released to PyPI.

     ```bash
     pip install tensorflow
     ```

-    ### 6. Verify install
+    ### 7. Verify install

     Verify the CPU setup: